-The OPEPP toolkit has two main purposes: 1) to provide general guidance to educators for how paraprofessional services might be used in remote teaching and learning settings; and 2) to serve as a repository of resources for paraprofessionals and teachers in the facilitation of virtual instruction and support of students.
+The OPEPP toolkit has two purposes: 1) to help guide educators about how best to use paraprofessional services in remote teaching and learning settings; and 2) to provide resources for paraprofessionals and teachers in the facilitation of virtual instruction and support of students.

 Before making decisions about how to use paraprofessional services, districts and schools should confirm with paraprofessionals that they have the technology resources (e.g., equipment, materials, Internet access) necessary to provide virtual support to students (Giangreco, 2020).
 If they do not, then the district will either need to provide paraprofessionals the resources they need or tailor the kind of support paraprofessionals offer based on their individual circumstances.